What does the Bible say about self-worth?

 "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him." —John 3:16-17

-God loves and values us so much that He wants us to live with Him in Heaven for all time.
-In order to do that, a sacrifice had to be made to pardon our sins because no sin can enter Heaven (Romans 6:23).
-God sent His Son, Jesus, to become a human being and sacrifice His life on our behalf (Mark 10:45; Colossians 1:21-22).
-Read Philippians 2:6-11 to see how much Jesus went through for us!
+God loves and values you so much that He wants you to live with Him in Heaven for all time.
+In order to do that, a sacrifice had to be made to pardon your sins, because no sin can enter Heaven (Romans 6:23).
+God sent His Son, Jesus, to become a human being and sacrifice His life on our behalf (Mark 10:45; Colossians 1:21-22; Philippians 2:6-11).
 THAT is how much you are worth.
-You are worth Jesus' LIFE.
+You are worth Jesus' very LIFE.

 • You are a unique creation made in God's image (Genesis 1:27).